 Capture of State Education Tax Incremental Growth.
 The year preceding that in which an authority makes its initial tuition payment would be the base year for determining the amount of incremental growth for the capture of the State Education Tax.
 The base would be the amount of revenue received from the collection of the State Education Tax in the promise zone.
+However, in the three years immediately succeeding the base year, if the amount of revenue received from the collection of the state education tax in the promise zone is less than the amount collected in the base year, then the base year would be the amount collected in that year.

-If the authority continued to make annual payments in accord with its promise of financial assistance, in the year immediate succeeding the base year, and each year thereafter, the state of Michigan would be required to capture half of the increase in revenue, if any, from the collection of the State Education Tax.
+If the authority continued to make annual payments in accord with its promise of financial assistance, in the year immediately succeeding the base year, and each year thereafter, the State of Michigan would be required to capture half of the increase in revenue, if any, from the collection of the State Education Tax.
 (The state would not capture any revenue if that revenue were subject to capture under any other law.)
 The proceeds from the capture of the SET would be deposited in the state treasury, and credited to a restricted fund to be used solely for the purposes of the new act.